sharronesofer/visual_dm/docs/worldbuilding.md

 ### Motif Rotation
 - Expired motifs are added to motif history and replaced with new unique motifs.
 - Motif pools are always kept at 3 unique active motifs.
-- Motif rotation and tick logic are implemented in `motif_utils.py` and `motif_engine_class.py`.
+- Motif rotation and tick logic are implemented in the consolidated motif system.

 ### Integration
 - Motif pools and history are attached to region and NPC data models.
 - Motif changes are triggered by world ticks, chaos events, or narrative hooks.

 ### References
-- See `backend/motifs/motif_utils.py` for canonical motif pool and lifecycle logic.
+- See `backend/systems/motif/` for canonical motif pool and lifecycle logic.
-- See `backend/motifs/motif_engine_class.py` for motif engine and tick/rotation logic.
+- See `backend/systems/motif/` for the consolidated motif system implementation.
 - See `docs/stubs_needs_consolidation_qna.md` for Q&A clarifications and rationale.

 ## Memory System (Consolidated)